Aspendos Ancient Theatre

 Read more

-In the 13th century, the Seljuk Turks recognized its architectural value and repurposed the stage building as a palace and caravanserai.
+Unlike many other ancient theaters that fell into ruin or were dismantled for building materials, Aspendos survived almost fully intact.
+In the 13th century, the Seljuk Turks repurposed the stage building as a palace and caravanserai.

 ♿ Accessibility & families